by Christopher Zoukis

 Lots of lawsuits get filed against law enforcement, but very few result in a payout.
 Police have an ever-growing shield called “qualified immunity” and decades of court decisions to hide behind.
 And even when there is a payout, it is not groundbreaking.

 The U.S. Supreme Court recently upheld the broad protection qualified immunity offers law enforcement.
 The Court, once again, held that qualified immunity “gives ample room for mistaken judgments by protecting all but the plainly incompetent [officers] or those who knowingly violate the law.”
 Kisela v.
 Hughes, 138 S. Ct.
 1148 (2018).
 It is a high standard, lawyers admit, and no defined criteria exist.

 Police again can thank the courts for decisions that give them a loophole to get out of lawsuits.
 Say police use excessive force and crush a man’s pelvis during an arrest, as in the case of Brandon Anderson, who had his pelvis crushed by Bristol, Tennessee, police after he gave them a fake name.
 There’s an easy and virtually foolproof way to ensure he cannot sue—charge him with resisting arrest, even if he didn’t do so.
-When Anderson sued, police invoked the “Heck Rule,” which bars a criminal defendant ...
+When Anderson sued, police invoked the “Heck Rule,” which bars a criminal defendant from winning a ...

 by Dale Chappell